-14. The panel shall hear representations on the appropriate sanction, if any, and any evidence or representations in mitigation, before deciding whether the complaint should be upheld and, if so, what sanction, if any, should be imposed.
+14. The panel shall hear any representations by or on behalf of a member of staff or presenter on the appropriate sanction, if any, and any evidence or representations in mitigation, before deciding whether the complaint should be upheld and, if so, what sanction, if any, should be imposed.

 15. The panel shall produce its decision in writing, together with a statement of its findings of fact, the reasons for its decision and its recommendations, if any, as to the appropriate sanction, as soon as is reasonably practicable after the hearing and send it to the Vice-Chancellor, the member of staff, the presenter, and Personnel Services.
 The panel shall try to come to a unanimous decision.
 However, a decision can be reached by a majority.

-16. (1) Where any case for dismissal has been upheld and the panel has recommended dismissal, the Vice-Chancellor may dismiss forthwith or upon such terms as he or she considers fit.
+16. (1) Where any case for dismissal has been upheld and the panel has recommended dismissal, the Vice-Chancellor may dismiss forthwith or upon such terms as the Vice-Chancellor considers fit.

-(2) If the Vice-Chancellor decides not to dismiss, the actions he or she may take are as set out in section 39 (2).
+(2) If the Vice-Chancellor decides not to dismiss, the actions Vice-Chancellor may take are as set out in section 39 (2).

-17. (1) By its decision under regulation 15 above, the panel shall notify the member of staff of his or her right of appeal under section 38 and shall enclose a copy of these regulations with its decision.
+17. (1) By its decision under regulation 15 above, the panel shall notify the member of staff of their right of appeal under section 38 and shall enclose a copy of these regulations with its decision.

 (3) The Registrar shall refer any appeal under section 38 (b) to a Pro-Vice- Chancellor.